stevegt/grid-cli/v2/doc/327-summary.md

    - The byte sequence completion method shares similarities with GPT, where the next token (or byte) in a sequence is predicted based on the previous tokens.
 GPT models enhance the flow of natural language, while PromiseGrid enhances system interactions by completing byte sequences.
    - Both techniques rely on pattern recognition and context, ensuring coherent and meaningful outputs during predictions or completions.

+### Current Embedding Model Token Namespace

+OpenAI's current embedding model uses a token namespace where each token is represented by a 16-bit integer.
+This integer size allows for a token space of up to 65,536 unique tokens, providing a vast array of possible embeddings for language representations.

 ## Universality of Byte Sequence Completion

 PromiseGrid's approach to byte sequence completion provides a universal method for computation:

 1. **Versatility**
    - Any computational task or function can be encoded as a sequence of bytes.
 The system's ability to interpret and complete these sequences ensures that various computational tasks can be handled dynamically.

+## PromiseGrid as a Superset of GPT-based LLMs

+Given that a byte is smaller than OpenAI's current token integer size, and considering that PromiseGrid's low-level computation model is byte sequence completion, it is conceivable that:

+1. **PromiseGrid Module as a GPT**
+   - A PromiseGrid module can be implemented as a Generative Pre-trained Transformer (GPT), enabling it to perform advanced language modeling and sequence prediction tasks within the grid.

+2. **Superset Capabilities**
+   - The grid as a whole is a superset of a GPT-based Large Language Model (LLM) in terms of completion algorithms.
+This means that PromiseGrid can handle not only language tasks but also a wide range of computational problems represented through byte sequences.

 ## Byte Sequence Messages for Network and Kernel Communications

 1. **Inter-Host Communication**
    - Byte sequence messages are transmitted between hosts over the network.
 The kernel itself does not know or care what the content or meaning of a sequence is -- the goal is simply completion.

 2. **Intra-Kernel Communication**
    - Within the kernel, byte sequence messages facilitate communication between modules.
 This modular approach ensures that tasks are delegated efficiently, with each module handling specific sequences.
    - Modules themselves do know what a given sequence means, and can complete and/or act accordingly.

 ## Kernel IPC Design and Microkernels